cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-SUPPORT-cluster.md

 #### On server managing start plan (HA server)
 Define WOL script executing WOL call (e.g from ha.cybnity.tech server) via `/usr/local/bin/CYDEL_support_cluster_start.sh` executable script) and crontab orchestration.
 See [CYDEL01-HA documentation](CYDEL01-HA.md) for more detail.

-- In server's BIOS setup (power management section), add start directive for poweron action performed each Thursday and Friday at 08:51:00.

 ### Rancher Backup
 Automated backup solution ensuring auto-save of Rancher instance into a scheduled approach is implemented by Rancher Backup service (to file versions allowing restoration in case of Rancher container disaster).